CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-email.md

 * **operator**: The operator to compare the number of messages with the number of received messages by the profile/subprofile.
 Possible values:
 = (equal), \!= (not equal), <\> (between), < (less than), \> (greater than).

-## Individual properties
-* **required-result**: The certain result of an email.
-See the required result table.
-* **clicked-url**: The url that must be clicked (only for **required-result** set to "clickonurl").
-* **required-errors**: Error code to use with "error" for **required-result**.
-Possible values: Error code, "mailmessage", "unreachable", "nocontent", "nohost", "nodata", "privateiprange", "other", "temp" for a temporary error and "final" for an unresolvable error.

 ## Required results